cracked-21/cracked-budget/README.md

                                                                     |______/
 ```

-cracked-budget is a **feature-complete** command-line app for tracking income, expenses, and logs using labeled buckets.
+cracked_budget is a **feature-complete** command-line app for tracking income, expenses, and logs using labeled buckets.
 Built to be simple, functional, and fast — with no unnecessary bloat.

 ---